 AFib is also more likely to happen during an infection or right after surgery.
 Stress,

-caffeine, and alcohol may also set off attacks.
-People who do a lot of repeated vigorous
+and alcohol may also set off attacks.
+People who do a lot of frequent, sustained,

 endurance exercises, such as running marathons, can develop atrial fibrillation.